 A non-profit web site, with membership capabilities, event registration and integration with learning management system components (responsive)

 A junk removal company's website (responsive)

-A cosmetic laser skin care clinic's website (responsive, client made minor changes post launch)
+A cosmetic laser skin care clinic's website (responsive, client made changes post launch)

 A Vancouver vending company website (responsive, plus copywriting)